End of Life Care for Patients with Disorders of Consciousness

 Support

 While the care for the patient with DoC is of the utmost importance, the care of the family should not be overlooked.
-This can be an emotionally draining, and very stressful time in their lives.
-The challenges they face may continue for months or even years and can affect the mental and physical well-being of these family members.
+This can be an emotionally draining and very stressful time in their lives.
+The challenges they face may continue for months or even years and can affect these family members’ mental and physical well-being.

 Consideration and support should be provided for the following areas: